jerryYang2020/Self-adaptive-fine-tuning-of-deep-learning-super-resolution-microscopy/readme.md

       - `consistency_level`: level of the consistency regularization term
       - `step`: step length for super-resolution reconstructions
       - `gap`: gap size for super-resolution reconstructions
-   - **FineTuning**: Click the **FineTuning** button to perform fine tuning.
-The results of each epoch will be displayed in the image gallery.
+   - **FineTuning**: Click the **FineTuning** button to perform OFT.
+The results of each iteration will be displayed.
    ![alt text](image/4.png)
-   - **SuperResolution**: Select a satisfactory fine-tuning model and click the SuperResolution button.
-The model corresponding to the selected epoch will be called to perform super-resolution reconstruction on the image.
-The result will be displayed in the form of video.
+   - **SuperResolution**: Select a satisfactory OFT iteration and click the SuperResolution button.
+The model corresponding to the selected iteration will be used to reconstruct super-resolution  video.
    ![alt text](image/5.png)